isomerpages/sciencecentre-emag/pages/Write for Us.md

 variant: tiptap
 description: ""
 ---
-<p>Interested in publishing an article in Void Deck?
-While Void Deck is edited
+<p>Interested in publishing an article in <em>Void Deck</em>?
+While <em>Void Deck</em> is
-by Science Centre Singapore staff, we accept pitches from the other science geeks on the island beyond our Jurong East bubble.&nbsp;</p>
+edited by Science Centre Singapore staff, we accept pitches from the other science geeks on the island beyond our Jurong East bubble.&nbsp;</p>
 <p>We're looking for quirky science stories with a distinctive local perspective
 - think TheSmartScienceLocal.
 Or Mothership, if Mothership was about spacecrafts and astronomy.
 Read our About page and our previous articles to get a sense